gdpraid/GDPR-Claim-Templates/Deliver-my-data-then-erase-everything.md

 - the existence of the right to request rectification, erasure or restriction or to object to such processing;

-- information about the source of the data, where it was not obtained directly from the individual;
+- information about the source of the data, where it was not obtained directly from me;

 - the existence of automated decision-making (including profiling); and